 Before landing at Williwaw for two nights, we hiked to Portage Glacier, which was spectacular!
 The hike up wasn't too long (despite some kids' complaints) and the views at the top rewarded us for making our kids persist.
-It think that was the day we promised an ice cream re-fuel in the afternoon, after the hike.
-Whittier was a lovely place for such a stop, and the we enjoyed watching people pull their boats and jet-skis out of the water for the season while eating their ice cream.
+I think that was the day we promised an ice cream re-fuel in the afternoon, after the hike.
+Whittier was a lovely place for such a stop, and the we enjoyed watching people pull their boats and jet-skis out of the water for the season while eating our ice cream.

 |The hills are alive|